 Fil is the core instructor for the Tracking Immersion Course.
 He also leads the naturalist walks and teaches many of our short courses including Bird Language/Behavior and Mushroom identification and foraging.
 He is an experienced naturalist who has extensively studied the ecosystems of Washington state for a decade.
 He is certified as a Track & Sign Specialist, holds a Permaculture Design Certificate, and earned a B.S. in Wildlife Science from the University of Washington.
 Included in his experiences as a naturalist, he has led bird walks with Seattle Audubon and taught tracking/outdoors skills to adults and youth for various organizations such as the Wildlife Society.
 Filip has also worked with the Olympic National Park conducting bat research, and for the University of Washington, leading an in-depth study on nutria in the Seattle area.
 He is also a professional nature photographer who has captured wildlife images around the world.
 He is also the author of "Tracks and Sign of Reptiles and Amphibians" through Stackpole Books.

-Jeanette Wickell, Apprentice Instructor
+Jeanette Wickell, Instructor

 Jeanette has lived in the Pacific Northwest for her entire life and is deeply familiar with the plants of the area.
 She completed a Permaculture Design Certification course in 2008, as well as many other classes and tours at Inspiration Farm, Feral Farm, Cloud Mountain Farm Center, Chuckanut Center, and Raven’s Roots, including their Ethnobotany Field Immersion and Growing Herbalist Immersion classes.
 She has 12 years of experience teaching adults at Western Washington University and enjoys developing rapport with students and helping create a group dynamic where everyone feels comfortable asking questions and coming as they are.